 The UNGPs set out how companies, in meeting their responsibility to respect human rights, should put in place due diligence and other related policies and process, which include:

-- Reporting on how the company is addressing its actual or potential adverse impacts
+- Reporting on how the company is addressing its actual or potential adverse impacts; and

 Additionally, the OECD Guidelines on Multinational Enterprises define the elements of responsible business conduct, including human and labour rights.